 One of the things that sets the lanes in Mythgard apart from other card games that have lanes are the unique trident attack/block rules.
 These combat rules add a level of strategy far greater than that of traditional “lane” based CCGs.

 It gets shuffled back into your deck.
 That particular card, should you draw it, will look “burnt” and can’t be burned again.
 In addition, the colored ring around the mana number will be gray and look broken.
 More specifically, and probably useful information only for advanced players, the card is actually inserted randomly into (and never on top of) the “unknown” portion of your deck, without changing the order of the rest of your deck.

 As a bit of history, in earlier builds, burned cards were removed from the game but that had two problems: 1) it often eliminated expensive-but-interesting cards from the game, and 2) it added too much cognitive load to early decisions.
 Sending them back to the deck alleviates both of those issues with a single, simple, mechanic.

 Paths and Powers are abilities that you equip with your deck and start the game “in play”.
-Your Path tends be a passive ability while your Power is an active once-per-turn ability that requires mana to activate.
-The advantage over games where you choose a class which comes with certain preset abilities is that Paths and Powers don’t restrict your deck build and also, as we add more, the possible permutations multiplies.
+Your Path tends to be a passive ability while your Power is an active once-per-turn ability that requires mana to activate.
+The advantage over games where you choose a class which comes with certain preset abilities is that Paths and Powers don’t restrict your deck build and also, as we add more, the possible permutations multiply.
 Another cool thing about paths is that your selected Path modifies the appearance of the board.